vitenbergd/metrics/README.md

 ## What is Metrics?
-Metrics exposes deafult Go runtime  and couple of custom [Prometheus](https://prometheus.io/docs/guides/go-application/) with HTTP authorization via token.
+Metrics exposes default Go runtime and a couple of custom [Prometheus](https://prometheus.io/docs/guides/go-application/) with HTTP authorization via token.

 ## Dependencies